-Defense of MS thesis includes a written thesis submitted to the MS thesis committee 3 weeks prior to oral presentation.
-Ideally, the written thesis is formatted according to author guidelines for publication in an appropriate peer-reviewed journal.
-The oral presentation of thesis is open to the public and must be widely advertised; ideally it is given as part of the Departmental Seminar Series.
-Presentation of the MS thesis is followed by a private defense before the MS thesis committee.
-The defense can result in pass, conditional pass, or failure.
+- Includes a written thesis submitted to the MS thesis committee 2 weeks prior to oral presentation. - The format of the thesis is determined in consultation with the research mentor and advisory committee but generally follows author guidelines for publication in an appropriate peer-reviewed journal. - The oral presentation of the thesis is open to the public and must be widely advertised. - Presentation of the MS thesis is followed by a private defense before the MS thesis advisory committee. - The defense can result in pass, conditional pass, or failure (form required-see Program Coordinator).

-Conditional Pass requirements must be satisfied within 4 months of exam.
+Conditional Pass requirements must be satisfied within 4 months of the exam (including summer months).